- Who We Are

 - Model United Nations Student Organization has sent an ETSU delegation to either the national or international Model UN conferences for the past eight years, with help from the Honors College, external donors, and the Student Government Association.

 - 40 ETSU students have attended The Washington Center for academic seminars and internships (e.g., Brookings Institute; Voice of America; Amnesty International; US Attorney General’s Office, U.S. Department of Education, and The Equal Employment Opportunity Commission) since 2008.

-- New Presidential Honors Community Service program for fall 2017
+- New Presidential Honors Community Service program Fall 2017

 - New Honors-In-Discipline programs in Early Childhood Education

 and Special Education

 - New Storytelling minor added to the Fine and Performing Arts Scholars program

 - 460 ETSU students are participating in Honors programs across campus